Keep your brain in shape by reading more books

 Reading books can exercise your brain and even boost your emotional intelligence.
-Despite this, about a quarter of all Americans haven’t read a book in the last year and our overall book-reading time is on the decline.
+Despite this, many Americans don’t read frequently and our overall book-reading time is on the decline.

 Why you should embrace books

 Science has found that reading is essential for a healthy brain.
-We already know reading is good for children’s developing noggins: A study of twins at the University of California at Berkeley found that kids who started reading at an earlier age went on to perform better on certain intelligence tests, such as analyses of their vocabulary size.
+We already know reading is good for children’s developing noggins: A study of twins published by the Society for Research in Child Development found that kids who started reading at an earlier age went on to perform better on certain intelligence tests, such as analyses of their vocabulary size.

 Other studies show that reading continues to develop the brains of adults.
 One 2012 Stanford University study, where people read passages of Jane Austen while inside an MRI, indicates that different types of reading exercise different parts of your brain.
-As you get older, another study suggests, reading might help slow down or even halt cognitive decline.
+As you get older, a more recent study suggests, reading might help slow down or even halt cognitive decline.